 How does it feel?

 Are we being honest?
 Yes?
-Well it feels pretty crummy.
+Well, it feels pretty crummy.
 For crying out loud, I made the plans and I can’t even meet up with my friends!
-But I’ll tell you what’s even worse: looking stupid because you can’t take part in a simple conversation, or falling asleep while people are talking to you.
+But I’ll tell you what’s even worse: looking stupid because you can’t take part in a simple conversation, or be falling asleep while people are talking to you.

 There is no better way to make sure your friends think you hate them or you find them so boring you fall asleep.
 And yes, this has happened to me.
 It is utterly embarrassing and I feel like a pretty terrible human being when that happens.